SotaBox/webchatbot_fe/README.md

 # About The Project

-A website that helps you crawl data from any link and can create your own chatbot using the data you have crawled.
+A website that helps you crawl data from any link and can create your own chatbot using the data you have crawled

 # Built With